College of Agriculture and Life Sciences

 • Evidence of previous research experience

 Interested in joining our program?
+While we have no internally funded PhD positions available for next year, we may consider exceptional candidates who have a fellowship in hand and whose interests strongly align with our faculty's research.
+If you are considering applying we strongly recommend first reaching out to individual faculty in advance to discuss fit and opportunities.
 You can find full instructions on how to apply at the UVM Graduate College website.
-We also encourage you to reach out to individual faculty whose research complements your interests.
 Feel free to reach out to us plantbio@uvm.edu. if you have questions at any point -- we look forward to hearing from you!

-(December 1st deadline.
-If remaining spots are available, we will consider applications that arrive before December 31st)
+Deadline: December 1.
+If remaining spots are available, we will consider applications that arrive before December 31.

 Outcomes